-The Royal Institute of Dutch Architects (in Dutch ‘Bond van Nederlandse Architecten’, or, in short, BNA), is the professional organisation of architects in the Netherlands.
+The Royal Institute of Dutch Architects (in Dutch ‘Branchevereniging Nederlandse Architectenbureaus’, or, in short, BNA), is the professional organisation of architects in the Netherlands.

 Its predecessors, the ‘Society for the Advancement of Architecture’ and the ‘Association of Dutch Architects’ (of which H.P.
 Berlage was a leading figure) were founded in 1842 and 1908 respectively.